 - (a) the articles of association (with an English translation thereof) of the Bank; - (b) the Annual Financial Statements (with an English translation thereof) in each case together with the audit reports prepared in connection therewith.
 The Bank currently prepares audited consolidated accounts on an annual basis.
 The Bank does not currently prepare non-consolidated accounts; - the most recently published audited annual financial statements of the Bank and the most recently published unaudited interim financial statements (if any) of the Bank (with an English translation thereof), in each case together with any audit or review reports prepared in connection therewith.
-The Bank currently prepares unaudited consolidated interim accounts on a quarterly basis; - (d) the Agency Agreement, the Deed of Covenant and the forms of the Global Notes, the Notes in definitive form, the Coupons and the Talons; - (e) a copy of this Base Prospectus; - (f) the Terms and Conditions of the Notes contained in the previous Base Prospectus dated 23 April 2014, pages 47 to 70 (inclusive) prepared by the Bank in connection with the Programme; - (g) the Terms and Conditions of the Notes contained in the previous Base Prospectus dated 5 June 2015, pages 49 to 72 (inclusive) prepared by the Bank in connection with the Programme; - (h) the Terms and Conditions of the Notes contained in the previous Base Prospectus dated 7 June 2016, pages 48 to 71 (inclusive) prepared by the Bank in connection with the Programme; - (i) the Terms and Conditions of the Notes contained in the previous Base Prospectus dated 19 June 2017 pages 60 to 90 (inclusive) prepared by the Bank in connection with the Programme; and - (j) any future offering circulars, prospectuses, information memoranda, supplements and Final Terms to this Base Prospectus and any other documents incorporated herein or therein by reference.
+The Bank currently prepares unaudited consolidated interim accounts on a quarterly basis; - (d) the Agency Agreement, the Deed of Covenant and the forms of the Global Notes, the Notes in definitive form, the Coupons and the Talons; - (e) a copy of this Base Prospectus; - (f) the Terms and Conditions of the Notes contained in the previous Base Prospectus dated 23 April 2014, pages 47 to 70 (inclusive) prepared by the Bank in connection with the Programme; - (g) the Terms and Conditions of the Notes contained in the previous Base Prospectus dated 5 June 2015, pages 49 to 72 (inclusive) prepared by the Bank in connection with the Programme; - (h) the Terms and Conditions of the Notes contained in the previous Base Prospectus dated 7 June 2016, pages 48 to 71 (inclusive) prepared by the Bank in connection with the Programme; - (i) the Terms and Conditions of the Notes contained in the previous Base Prospectus dated 19 June 2017 pages 60 to 90 (inclusive) prepared by the Bank in connection with the Programme; - (j) the Terms and Conditions of the Notes contained in the previous Base Prospectus dated 10 July 2018, pages 67 to 102 (inclusive) prepared by the Bank in connection with the Programme; and - (k) any future offering circulars, prospectuses, information memoranda, supplements and Final Terms to this Base Prospectus and any other documents incorporated herein or therein by reference.